Geography and History

 Geographical and historical understanding, as well as children’s spiritual, moral, social and cultural development is further supported through whole school drives, such as our ‘environment’ enrichment week, eco-warriors and specific annual celebrations such as Remembrance day and Black History month.

-Click on the link below for more information about Topic at Nelmes:
+Click on the link below for more information about History and Geography at Nelmes: